-Premiums for Tribal employees are shown under the monthly non-Postal column.
+Premiums for Tribal employees are shown under the Monthly Premium Rate.
 The amount shown under employee contribution is the maximum you will pay.
 Your Tribal employer may choose to contribute a higher portion of your premium.
 Please contact your Tribal Benefits Officer for exact rates.